8 things you should know about FGM

 3. At least 200 million women and girls alive today have been subjected to FGM

-And every year, at least 3.9 million girls are at risk of undergoing female genital mutilation globally.
 FGM is a difficult issue to quantify, partly because data relies on women self-reporting having undergone the practice.
 Due to population growth in areas of the world where the practice is most common, there is also a concern that the number of women and girls subjected to FGM could rise in the near future.
+In 2020, Equality Now, along with the End FGM European Network and the US End FGM/C Network, released Female Genital Mutilation/Cutting: A Call for a Global Response, which highlighted at least 60 countries where there is no national-level prevalence data is available, despite evidence of the presence of FGM.
+This leaves the 200 million estimate grossly inadequate, the actual figure is likely to be far higher.

 4. It happens to women and girls of all ages.